alex-haw/ArchOnCambio/README.md

 ## Status

+UPDATE: 2/18/2019
+This project is an unfinished Work In Progress!
+I have not had time to work on it in several months.
+In brief: for those considering buying this tablet and attempting to install Linux on it (any flavor), I would recommend spending the additional money on a different model tablet as the time you will save in configuring it will be more than worth it.
+This project is for those who are not afraid to hack the kernel, submit patches, and spend _weeks_ doggedly trying to get a specific driver working.
+You have been warned.

 As of about 8/10/2018,  Arch is installed and I have xorg with LXDE working well enough that this can be used comfortably enough as a laptop.
 I've worked through several issues already, and there are plenty remaining, but I'm confident these will all be